jeturing/PocketGone-By-Jeturing-v1.0/README.md

    - Regular security audits recommended

 5. **Educational Use Only**:
-   - Designed for ITLA EDU cybersecurity curriculum
+   - Designed for Jeturing EDU cybersecurity curriculum
    - Supervised use by qualified instructors
    - Controlled laboratory environment
    - Student agreement forms required